 Overseas customers are increasingly looking for faster turnaround and shorter delivery time in order to maximise return through smaller but more frequent orders.
 Hong Kong printers are known for quality, quick delivery, competitive pricing and the ability to cope with short-notice printing jobs.
 Their quality is comparable to that of printing businesses in US, Germany and Japan, the pioneers in printing technology.
 Hong Kong printers are also known for their inventiveness and willingness to find solutions to production problems.

 Hong Kong's excellent telecommunication networks are great assets of the industry.
 In effect, publishers in Hong Kong can quickly access information from various parts of the world, a vitally important advantage for time-sensitive publications.
-With proximity to the mainland market and a high degree of freedom of the press, Hong Kong has attracted many international publishers/news agencies (esp. media firms) to set up regional centres here.
-The Financial Times, The Economist, The International New York Times, etc, are printed in Hong Kong and some are shipped into China for distribution.
+With proximity to the mainland market and a high degree of freedom of the press, Hong Kong has attracted many international publishers/news agencies (especially media firms) to set up regional centres here, including The Financial Times, The Economist and The International New York Times.

 Printing is an industry in which technology is constantly being updated.
 The ability to keep up with new production techniques is crucial.
 Hong Kong printers are equipped with advanced models of laser-setters, electronic colour scanners, electronic page-composing systems, digital printers, automatic finishing systems and one to five-colour printing machines.
 They have also introduced computer-to-plate (CTP) systems, equipment for security printing, and latest machines designed to enhance digital printing capabilities.